codeigniter4/CodeIgniter4/contributing/workflow.md

 that it could benefit from a review by fellow developers.

 **Note:**
-> Remember to synch your local repo with the shared one before pushing!
+> Remember to sync your local repo with the shared one before pushing!
 It is a lot easier to resolve conflicts at this stage.